 - At first, Gosplan worked, but the huge bureaucracy required to implement the utopian plan.
 They discarded it.
 Instead, much of the countries vital resources redirected to build up the country’s military might during the Cold War.
 This, in turn, diverted needed materials away from the general public and led to wide-scale poverty and corruption.

-- Corruption and hoarding led to the collapse of the country’s economy – and hide the true economic state of the country.
-Mikhail Gorbachev’s Glasnost helped radically reform economic health to some degree.
-From here it was possible to introduce the free market and prices back to Russia.
+- Corruption and hoarding led to the collapse of the country’s economy.
+They hid the true economic state of the country, as a result.
+Mikhail Gorbachev’s Glasnost helped reform the economic health to some degree.
+From here, it was possible to introduce the free market and prices back to Russia.
 With the free market, it was possible for Russian businesses to determine the real value of their products and services.

 - The pursuit of wealth was no longer the driving force for the people to work.
-But rather the shared goal was to contribute to the betterment of society and patriotism for the country.
+In fact, the shared goal was to contribute to the betterment of society and patriotism for the country.

 - Gosplan forecasts what materials needed to produce goods.
 The control of supply and demand was the method of driving the Soviet Union’s economy.
 Their recommendations submitted to the Central Committee for approval and delegated to various economic departments.